JanHerca/urantiapedia/output/wikijs/en/article/David_Elders/Nos_imperatifs_d_education.md

 A Divine Counselor tells us that:

 > “_For example: The human mind would ordinarily crave to approach the cosmic philosophy portrayed in these revelations by proceeding from the simple and the finite to the complex and the infinite, from human origins to divine destinies.
-But that path does not lead to *spiritual wisdom.* Such a procedure is the easiest path to a certain form of *genetic knowledge,* but at best it can only reveal man’s origin; it reveals little or nothing about his divine destiny._” ([UB 19:1.5](/en/The_Urantia_Book/19#p1_5))
+But that path does not lead to *spiritual wisdom.* Such a procedure is the easiest path to a certain form of *genetic knowledge,* but at best it can only reveal man’s origin; it reveals little or nothing about his divine destiny._” (<a id="a150_471"></a>[UB 19:1.5](/en/The_Urantia_Book/19#p1_5))

 The remainder of this section of Booklet 19 is worth studying.